werew/deep_chomsky/README.md

 # Deep Chomsky

-Some experiments teaching neural network to produce languages of increasing complexity, at different levels of Chomsky's hierarchy
+Some experiments teaching neural networks to produce languages of increasing complexity, at different levels of Chomsky's hierarchy.